 The leadership team took a long look at the concept they developed and discovered that aspects of it were, in fact, scalable across the country.
 One of their classes, in particular, the music course, proved to be exceptionally popular.
 The team realized that they had more than one path to growth.
 Instead of having to export the entire apple seeds program across the country to grow, they only had to export parts of it.
 They branded the music program “songs for seeds,” and set out to find a way to expand.

 At that point, they had a difficult decision to make: they could try to build out songs for seeds locations themselves, or they could simply franchise the concept.
-After weighing the pros and cons, they decided to franchise.
+After weighing the pros and cons, they decided to do a kids music franchise.
 Franchising enabled them to focus on running apple seeds and scaling the unique culture they created without having to leave home.
 The key, they discovered, was finding the right partners to make the endeavor successful.

 Partnering for growth

-The first songs for seeds franchise opened up in Tribeca in 2012 under the leadership of Lisa Kozinn.
+The first songs for seeds kids music franchise opened up in Tribeca in 2012 under the leadership of Lisa Kozinn.
 Lisa was a self-described “songs for seeds groupie,” who had been taking her twins to classes since they were six months old.
 As a “true believer” in the concept, Lisa was the perfect partner for the apple seeds team.
 Finding partners who shared that passion proved to be the single most important factor in making the franchising strategy work.
 For apple seeds, it’s the ultimate win-win situation.

 By franchising instead of pursuing direct growth, they managed to create a force of advocates who can profit from their passions.
 Today, they have 29 franchises awarded in 10 states, with 21 open and many more to come.